 Enjoy the beauty of a subtropical rainforest at the Orara East State Forest, just 30-minutes’ drive from Coffs Harbour.
 The area features four different dog-friendly walking tracks, including The Rainforest Loop Track.

 Reproduced with permission from the Forestry Corporation for use on the Choosi website.

 Callala Beach, Shoalhaven

-On the south coast of New South Wales is Callala Beach, a beautiful coastal town in Jervis Bay with picturesque dog-friendly and leash-free beaches, nearby creeks perfect for fishing, and plenty of pet-friendly accommodation from luxury beach houses, bayside holiday houses, caravans and camping sites.
+On the south coast of New South Wales is Callala Beach, a beautiful coastal town in Jervis Bay with picturesque dog-friendly and leash-free beaches, creeks that are perfect for fishing, and plenty of pet-friendly accommodation such as luxury beach houses, bayside holiday houses, caravans, and camping sites.

 Even though the beach is a leash-free zone, areas like car parks and paths leading to the beach will require you to have your dog on a leash.